|(a) The Texas Health and Human Services Commission

-(j) Upon receipt of the facility's IDR request, the
+(j) Upon receipt of the provider's IDR request, the

-State survey agency must submit to HHSC the following supporting documentation:
+State survey agency must submit the following to HHSC:

 (k) Any information related to an IDR request that

-is received by HHSC from either the facility or the State survey agency
+is received by HHSC from either the provider or the State survey agency

 will be made available by HHSC to the opposing party.
 Parties have